 Disney Dog Fight: Between an amoral (and abusive) showman and cabbie Alex for the showman's Great Dane that Alex took to the garage after throwing out his owner from the cab.
 The dog finally goes over to the man... to maul him.

-The Ditz: Tony, John, Jim (Justified since he used to be a drug addict), Latka at times (although that was arguably more a case of Obfuscating Stupidity), and Bobby has these moments on occasion.
+The Ditz: Tony, John, Jim (Justified since he used to be a drug addict), and Latka at times (although that was arguably more a case of Obfuscating Stupidity and often naivety rather than stupidity).

 Earn Your Happy Ending: The main point of Alex's farewell speech for Bobby.
 Though he couldn't make it at the first try, Bob has already set foot in Hollywood and he'll just relinquish his dreams and his efforts by returning to drive cabs for Louie in NY.